Kickstarter Alternatives: 9 Sites Like Kickstarter For Business Funding

 - Best for makers of consumer products with high growth potential

-Fundable (see our review) is a more button-down crowdfunding platform than Patreon and its funding model is more akin to that of Kickstarter.
+Fundable is a more button-down crowdfunding platform than Patreon, and its funding model is more akin to that of Kickstarter.
 However, Fundable differs from Kickstarter in a few key ways, as I’ll explain.

 Founded by Wil Schroter and Eric Corl in 2012 and launched in Ohio, Fundable is strictly for businesses looking to raise capital.
-As of this writing, Fundable has facilitated $411 million in funding for its campaigners.
+As of this writing, Fundable has facilitated $571 million in funding for its campaigners.
 That’s a bit more than a tenth of the amount raised on Kickstarter.
-Indeed, Fundable isn’t as popular a service as Kickstarter, but let’s explore whether the platform may nonetheless work for you.
+Indeed, Fundable isn’t as popular a service as Kickstarter is, but let’s explore whether the platform may nonetheless work for you.

 Unlike Kickstarter, Fundable doesn’t take a 5% cut of what you raise.
-Instead, it charges a flat fee of $179 per month to use their platform.
-This can be a daunting prospect, considering the fact that many crowdfunding campaigns fail.
+Instead, it charges campaigners a flat fee of $179 per month.
+That can be a daunting prospect considering that many crowdfunding campaigns fail.
 However, if you have a successful campaign that sees you raise tens of thousands of dollars (or more), you may end up saving a lot of money this way compared to Kickstarter.
-To illustrate this: 5 percent of $100,000 is $5,000 — that’s a lot more than a few monthly payments of $179!
+To illustrate this: 5% of $100,000 is $5,000 — math was never my subject, but that’s a lot more than a few monthly payments of $179!

-However, there’s one major point of departure vis-à-vis Kickstarter: Along with rewards-based funding campaigns, Fundable lets you launch equity-based campaigns in which investors send you funds in exchange for an ownership stake in your company.
-This is a more difficult prospect than rewards crowdfunding — only accredited investors can contribute — but for entrepreneurs and businessfolk prepared to deal with the complexities of equity crowdfunding, it’s an option Fundable provides.
-In fact, for around $2,500, Fundable offers a premium service in which they put you in touch with accredited investors.
+However, there’s one major point of departure vis-à-vis Kickstarter.
+Along with rewards-based funding campaigns, Fundable lets you launch equity-based campaigns in which investors send you funds in exchange for an ownership stake in your company.
+Equity crowdfunding is a more difficult prospect than rewards crowdfunding, and only accredited investors can contribute.
+But for entrepreneurs and businessfolk prepared to deal with the complexities of equity crowdfunding, it’s an option that Fundable provides.
+In fact, for around $2,500, Fundable offers a premium service in which it puts you in touch with accredited investors.

-Podcasters and YouTube stars won’t find Fundable to their liking, but for the right kind of business, Fundable can help raise some serious moolah.
-Check out my review of Fundable to learn more.
+Podcasters and YouTube stars won’t find Fundable to their liking.
+For the right kind of business, though, Fundable can help raise some serious moolah.

 - Rewards and charitable crowdfunding